-If you have been using image keywords or tags for a while, the topic of managing your keywords is very relevant.
+If you have been using image tags for a while, the topic of managing your keywords is very relevant.
 If you’re new however, to image keywords, then this topic might not seem necessary, at least not now.
 However, after applying keywords to your images without any strategy, you will end up having a pile of keywords that you can’t sort out.
 Just like folders can become unusable if not named and organized correctly, keywords too can become unusable if not maintained properly.
 In order to avoid this problem you need to create efficient keywords, or in other words, you need a controlled vocabulary.
 But how do you create a controlled vocabulary?
 Read on to find out.

-The greatest strength of keywords is their greatest weakness as well.
-The greatest strength of keywords is that they are free form, meaning that you can assign any keywords to any of your images.
+The greatest strength of image tags is their greatest weakness as well.
+The greatest strength of tags is that they are free form, meaning that you can assign any keywords to any of your images.
 Whatever words come to mind when you look at an image, well…that’s what you can assign to your images.

 This easiness of creating keywords will start becoming a problem when you can’t remember what keywords you have assigned to images that contain similar elements.